Worlds Hidden in Plain Sight

 “To control a nonlinear dynamical system, an algorithm must embody a model for the system: that is, the way in which the algorithm processes information must mirror the way that the system processes information.”

-Now, a rapid-fire rundown of some other common methods.
-Genetic Algorithms are the survival of the fittest code editions.
-You write some hyper-parameters for a particular agent and then simulate populations on a given task.
-The goal is to find the optimal hyper-parameters.
-In each population, you slightly alter the hyper-parameters for each spawn and only keep the top-performing ones.
-Network modeling is similar to Agent-based Modeling, but in this case, you are defining a graph and running the simulation on it.
-Specific simulations are perturbations, lesioning, contagions, etc.
+Genetic Algorithms” are the survival of the fittest, code editions.
+You write some hyperparameters for a particular agent and then simulate populations on a given task.
+The goal is to find the optimal hyperparameters.
+In each population, you slightly alter the hyperparameters for each spawn and only keep the top-performing ones.

-The actual book title is Worlds Hidden in Plain Sight: Worlds Hidden in Plain Sight: The Evolving Idea of Complexity at the Santa Fe Institute, 1984–2019. ↩
+1. The full book title is Worlds Hidden in Plain Sight: Worlds Hidden in Plain Sight: The Evolving Idea of Complexity at the Santa Fe Institute, 1984–2019